wtulloch/Blazor.IndexedDB/README.md

 ```

 What this will do is, if the store doesn't already exist, is increment the database version number and add the store to the database.

+## Change Logs

+### 2019-12-30

+* Change when setting up primary index to use keyPath property rather than name (thanks Fabian Fleischer)

+### 2019-10-07

+* Updated to .NET Core 3.0 (thanks Tony Hild)

+### 2019-09-13

+* Updated to Blazor 3.0.0 preview 9 (thanks Edgars Šults)

+* Updated the JavaScript interop class to use new the approach for static content (thanks dieterdp);

+### 2019-08-21

+* Updated to Blazor 3.0.0 preview 8

+### 2019-08-15

+ * Updated to Blazor 3.0.0 preview 7.
+ * Added means to add a new store dynamically.
+ * Added function to get current version and store names of the underlying IndexedDB.
+ * Minor changes.

+### 2019-06-25

+* Upgraded to Blazor 3.0.0 preview 6.

+### 2019-04-21

+* Upgraded to Blazor 0.9.0-preview3-19154-02 (thanks Behnam Emamian).